bitfinexcom/bfx-facs-graylog/README.md

 The `production` string matches to the key `production` in our config.json and enables us to run with multiple Graylog servers and configurations.

+The `0` means the priority in which the facility is started and stopped. `0` is pretty low, a facility with `100` gets started quite late.
+Negative values are also possible, some core functionalities run with a prio setting of `-10`.

+The empty hash `{}` are options we can pass at runtime (instead via config file).

+This facility supports custom message formatters.
+[The example is part of the config section.](#custom-formatters)

 ## Example Config

 ```js